Rock Albums

 Five Finger Death Punch – AfterLife

 AfterLife showcases Five Finger Death Punch’s evolution while staying true to their trademark blend of heavy riffs, melodic hooks, and emotional intensity.
-The album features a dynamic exploration of themes like resilience, mortality, and personal growth, giving it a sense of introspection layered over their aggressive sonic palette …
+The album features a dynamic exploration of themes like resilience, mortality, and personal growth …

 Fleet Foxes – Shore